rubakas/caramba/README.md

 bin/build --mac --publish  # Mac + publish
 ```

-The build script auto-increments the patch version in `package.json` on each new commit.
-If HEAD matches the last built commit (stored in `.build-commit`), the version stays the same for idempotent rebuilds.
+The build script auto-increments the patch version in `package.json` and commits the bump as `vX.Y.Z`.
+If the last commit is already a version bump, the version stays the same for idempotent rebuilds.

 Output goes to `dist/` — look for `.dmg`, `.AppImage`, or `.deb` files.